rathod86/Medi_vision/README.md

 # Medi Vision

-Medi Vision is a role-based hospital management system built with React and Vite.
+Medi Vision is a role-based hospital management system built with Java,Javascript,MYSQL,SpringBoot,JPA server, React and Vite.
 It provides a single web application for managing patients, doctors, appointments, admissions, billing, medicines, prescriptions, laboratory reports, ICU records, nurses, medical histories, and users.

 The repository currently includes a runnable Express mock API.
 The mock API is useful for local development and UI demonstrations; it stores data in memory and resets when the server restarts.